Aiman Abdallah

-Aiman Abdallah (born 1965) is a German television presenter of Egyptian descent for the German television show Galileo at ProSieben and former rugby national player.
-Born in Bad Kreuznach, he played for the Berliner SV 1892.
+Aiman Abdallah (born 1965) is a German television presenter for the television show Galileo at ProSieben.
+He is also a former rugby national player, playing for the Berliner SV 1892 Rugby.

 Life and career

+Abdallah was born in Bad Kreuznach.
+He is of Egyptian descent.
 From 1984 to 1991, he studied computer science at the TU Berlin.
-Parallel from 1987 to 1993, he worked as a freelance employee at ZDF.
+From 1987 to 1993, he worked as a freelance employee at ZDF.
 From 1990 to 1993, he worked as a freelance editor for various production companies.
 Around the same time, he worked as a freelancer in the sports department of the television station RIAS-TV in Berlin.
 From 1993 to 1994, Abdallah worked as a sports editor for the international broadcaster Deutsche Welle and as a sports presenter for the radio station Kiss-FM in Berlin.
 In 1995, he moved to n-tv, where he was a sports editor until 1997.
 Then, Abdallah worked as a sports moderator and announcer at Premiere in Hamburg until 1998.

-Aiman Abdallah has lived separately from his wife since 2003 and has three children.
+Abdallah has lived separately from his wife since 2003 and has three children.